kylepollina/objexplore/CONTRIBUTING.md

 # Contributing

-> Beware: This codebase is still very raw and ugly.
-Each new version it will be cleaned a little bit. _I Promise!_
+> Beware: This codebase is still raw and needs to be cleaned up and documented.
+It'll get done!

 ## Running the [makefile](https://github.com/kylepollina/objexplore/blob/main/Makefile)